How to read this BoC rate screen

 At a high level, the site uses interest-rate market instruments that reference future policy settings to infer an expected policy-rate path meeting-by-meeting.
 Those implied levels are translated into an implied post-meeting path and a cumulative change versus current, along with approximate probabilities of discrete moves based on the selected step size.

-Data is updated multiple times daily but is not “live”.
+Data is updated 3x per day.
 If the most recent fetch is temporarily unavailable, the page may display the most recent cached values.

 Who this is for